-- Netflix subscription (week 2-4)

 - Access to Canvas & Course Reserves

 - Notebook & Writing Utensil

-• Recommended: They Say, I Say CAT Edition
+- Recommended: They Say, I Say CAT Edition

 IV.
 Course Policies

 The following policies are set to ensure conditions for your success and for a safe, generative, and welcoming learning environment.

 Course Format.
 Maintaining structure, consistency, and flexibility, the content for this course will be delivered through a detailed schedule of both synchronous and asynchronous learning activities.
 See Course Schedule below for more details.